-- The Governor in Council may make regulations generally for the better carrying into effect of the provisions of this Ordinance, but shall consult the Regulatory Authority before making, amending or revoking any such regulations. - The Governor in Council may, after consultation with the Regulatory Authority, provide by order that sections 21 and 24 shall apply to representative offices in St Helena as they apply to a relevant business.
+39. (1) The Governor in Council may make regulations generally for the better carrying into effect of the provisions of this Ordinance, but must consult the Regulatory Authority before making, amending or revoking any such regulations.

+(2) The Governor in Council may, after consultation with the Regulatory Authority, provide by order that sections 21 and 24 apply to representative offices in St Helena as they apply to a relevant business.